mltframework/mlt_web/developers/mlt++.md

 frames), connect them together, start the consumer and wait until done (here we just wait for the user to close the window).

-In this case, we construct a window as a consumer using the 'sdl' consumer (SDL is a standard portable library which provides platform independent access to accelerated video display and audio) and use the 'pango' producer to generate frames with the words 'Hello World' (pango is a
+In this case, we construct a window as a consumer using the 'sdl2' consumer (SDL is a standard portable library which provides platform independent access to accelerated video display and audio) and use the 'pango' producer to generate frames with the words 'Hello World' (pango is a